 Got chickens?
-If they are approaching 6 or 7 months old — get ready!
+If they are approaching 4-6 months old — get ready!
 They’ll be laying eggs pretty soon.
 We got our first egg a few weeks ago, and now about 5 of our 18 girls lay every day.
-Want to know what it looks and sounds like?
+And chickens laying eggs behave and sound differently.
 Check this out:

 Peralipka, one of our Barred Plymouth Rocks, is getting ready to lay.
 She developed this very loud, squawking sound that we don’t hear at any other time.
 She’ll get into a box, turn around, then leave and go inspect other nesting boxes.
 She’s an active one.
 And then there’s Daisy Belle, one of the Gold Sex Links: